The new 2015 load testing suite: Datalimit 3.0

 Short development cycles also lead to more testing and result in a need to be able to locate problems fast and precisely.
 It is vital to be able to correlate the user experience with the behavior of each component in the platform.

 web sites are turning into actual web applications, with more and more processing happening on the client side.
 Building web pages is increasingly complex, with ever more JS code, calls to external services, and so on.

 Load testing is the right time to validate technical choices and take advantage of advice on how to optimize your pages.

 Infrastructures have been getting more complex, and are migrating to the cloud, becoming scalable and using external services.
-You need a troubleshooting solution that provides diagnostics fast.

 In response to all of these changes, we have created a new load testing offering which matches the four developments that are shaping IT.